 This new building is a temple, but not just any temple; it is a “holy” temple in the Lord.
 “Holy” means that God sets this temple apart as unique and special.

 The word “temple” carries the idea of the sanctuary part of the temple, not the open courts of the temple.
-This inanimate sanctuary represents where the Holy Spirit dwells corporately in the church.
+The inanimate Old Testament sanctuary represents a type whereas the Holy Spirit dwelling corporately in the church serves as the antitype.

 Everything in the church depends on our union with Christ.